 - Range Bonus Prize - $2 million will be awarded to a team that can move its vehicle along the surface of the Moon five kilometers.
 This five kilometer path is inclusive of the five hundred meters already traveled for the Mission Requirements.

 - Survival Bonus Prize - $2 million will be awarded to a team that successfully operates its craft on two separate lunar days.
-In addition to the Mission Requirements on day one, on the second lunar day the team must transmit a set of data including a video, email and text message, deliver an additional 100 grams of payload to the lunar surface, and produce a survival Mooncast including a panoramic photo and an image showing a substantial portion of the craft.
+In addition to the Mission Requirements on day one, on the second lunar day the team must transmit a set of data including a video, email and text message, and produce a survival Mooncast including a panoramic photo and an image showing a substantial portion of the craft.

-- Water Detection Bonus Prize - $4 million will be awarded to a team that can provide scientifically conclusive proof of the presence of water on the Moon and published in a peer-reviewed paper to the satisfaction of the Judging Panel.
+- Water Detection Bonus Prize - $4 million will be awarded to a team that can provide scientifically conclusive proof of the presence of water on the Moon to the satisfaction of the Judging Panel.

-Registrations for new teams closed on December 31, 2010, however, changes in ownership of already competing teams are allowed.
+The teams with verified launch contracts by December 31, 2016 were allowed to continue in the competition.
 Competing teams have certain obligations they must fulfill to remain eligible including:

 - Compliance with Laws and Regulations – Teams are responsible for complying with all applicable laws.

-- Reporting – Teams shall provide an update to XPRIZE every three months on major team developments, sponsorships, and investments to date
+- Reporting – Teams shall provide a monthly update to XPRIZE on Team status towards their mission.

 - Access to Facilities and Information – Team shall provide physical and virtual access to Teams Facilities and Information to XPRIZE and the Judging Panel for the purposes relevant to the competition.